inasafe/inasafe-doc/docs/source/training/socialisation/other_hazards.rst

 .. image:: /static/training/socialisation/063_merapi.*
    :align: center

 6. Zoom in to the highlighted point.
-This can be done with the Zoom In tool, by dragging a small box around the point.
+This can be done with the :guilabel:`Zoom In` tool, by dragging a small box around the point.

 .. image:: /static/training/socialisation/063a_merapi2.*
    :align: center

-Now that we know where Merapi is, and have checked that it is in fact in the correct location, we are going to make a hazard layer using just this point.
+Now that we know where Merapi is and have checked that it is in fact in the correct location, we are going to make a hazard layer using just this point.

 7. Right-click on :guilabel:`Volcanoes` in the Layers panel and